-Are you trying to decide whether to sell or keep your inherited property in Southern California?
+Are you trying to decide whether to sell or keep your inherited property in Greater Los Angeles?
 It can be frustrating spending money on a house in order to sell it, especially one that wasn’t yours.
 In our latest post, we help you learn more about your selling options!

 Ask Yourself These Questions

 Do you have a use for the property?

 Holding onto it for sentimental reasons is fine if that’s what you want to do, but don’t feel as if you are obligated to keep the house.
 Only keep the property if you have a sincere use for it.
 There is no sense in holding onto a property that will just end up sitting there.

 If there are other owners of the property, you will all need to sit down and come to a consensus.
 Work together to decide if the home should be kept or sold.
 If there is an odd man out, consider buying them out as not to cause further disagreement.
 Remember, it is just a house, and the person who passed it down to you would never want to see their gift become an argument.

 If you decide you want to sell, how much can you spend upfront?

 If the home has not yet been cleared out, that should happen first and foremost.
 A traditional property listing will come with some upfront costs.
 You’ll likely need to make some repairs to the house and have it professionally cleaned.
 It’s tricky making repairs to a house you’ve never owned.
 You may not know what you’re getting into.
 You don’t want to find yourself down a rabbit hole, spending thousands and thousands on a house you want to sell anyway.
 Depending on how you decide to sell, you could face not only repair costs but costs for marketing too.